jacksoncurrie/flutter_popup_card/README.md

 # Flutter popup card

-A card to popup overtop of your main app.
+A lightweight plugin to create a card or custom widget that can popup overtop of your main app.

-A lightweight plugin for custom popup cards to be shown anywhere on the screen.

 ![Mobile example](#example1) ![Desktop example](#example2)